HV & CV Quick

 HV & CV Quick, also known as Quick Den Haag, is a Dutch football and cricket club from The Hague.
 Since 2017, its first male football squad plays in the Derde Divisie.
-Quick is the Dutch National Football Champion of 1908 and Dutch National Cup winner of 1909, 1910, 1911, and 1916.
+Quick is the Dutch national football champion of 1908 and Dutch National Cup winner of 1909, 1910, 1911, and 1916.

-The cricket departments of both men and women have won the national championship several times.
+The cricket departments of both men and women have won the national championship multiple times.
 The male department won three times in the second half of the 20th century and twice in the 21st century.
 The women won the title five times in the 21st century.

 Football

 Notable players

 The following players were called up to represent their national teams in international football and received caps during their tenure with Quick Den Haag: